celsiusnarhwal/fa-material/docs/index.md

     If you're using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) 4.33.0 or later, the built-in social plugin has undergone a rewrite that renders `iconocards` obsolete.
-You can safely ignore the content of this section and use the built-in social plugin as normal.
+You can safely ignore the content of this section and use the built-in social plugin as usual.

     As of Iconoclast 2.0.2, `iconocards` will emit a deprecation warning on versions of Material for MkDocs where it is no longer needed.